rowlandcoping/cheese-and-beer/README.md

 ### Images

-The only static image is the background used on form pages, which comes from usplash.
+The only static image is the background used on form pages, which comes from unsplash.

 ### Navigation

 The navigation is drop-down on desktop to limit the number of clicks between a user and their destination.
 The idea is that by simply having a drop-down category selector a user can immediately navigate to the content they want.
 This is a two tap process on mobile but the principle remains the same.
 The navigation is very much in keeping with the site theme, and to some degree actually sets the site theme.

 Buttons are clearly styled according to their purpose, so without even reading them a user can know what they are expected to do.
-So the outise green buttons to make purchases clearly indicate a major action, whilst the buy now and add buttons are consistently styled and retain an icon to make their purpose clear.
+So the outsize green buttons to make purchases clearly indicate a major action, whilst the buy now and add buttons are consistently styled and retain an icon to make their purpose clear.

-Results from searches are clearly indicated, and in the search listings I have underlined key links either immediately or in the case of listing titles on hover to make the action which the user needs to take as clear as possible.
+Results from searches are clearly indicated, and in the search listings I have underlined key links either immediately, or in the case of listing titles, on hover to make the action which the user needs to take as clear as possible.
 When a user adds a product to their basket there is a clear message on the page, indicating the specific product, and the user is taken back to the view that they were in so they retain their search results.

 Across the user account section, all pages have a link back to the user's most likely point of origin, which I think really helps the flow of the site.

 Of course user experience is key, but the focus of this site is driving people to make purchases.
-As such most calls to action are focussed around pointing people in this direction, including buy now buttons on every product listing (even 'buy again' on the order view page) which take the user directly to checkout, and multiple purchase buttons on the checkout page itself, which on desktop are prominently located at the top right of the page.
+As such most calls to action are focussed around pointing people in this direction, including buy now buttons on every product listing (even 'buy again' on the order view page) which take the user directly to checkout.
+THere are multiple purchase buttons on the checkout page itself, which on desktop are prominently located at the top right of the page.

 ### Alerts

-The alert system on cheese and beer is key to the user experience.
-So if a user adds or updates a product to their basket from any screen, they see an alert detailing the specific product next to the checkout button, which fades to avoid obscuring the navigation.
-I learned from Amazon's Buy Now process which is confusing and inconsistent, by providing the user with a 'buy now' alert if they click buy now with products already in their basket.
+The alert system on Cheese and Beer is key to the user experience.
+If a user adds or updates a product to their basket from any screen, they see an alert detailing the specific product next to the checkout button, which fades to avoid obscuring the navigation.
+I have learned a lot from Amazon's Buy Now process, which is confusing and inconsistent.
+By providing the user with a 'buy now' alert if they click buy now with products already in their basket, it provides the user with a clear pathway to checkout.
 In this case they are asked if they want to clear other products in their basket or retain them, before the new product is added and they are taken to the checkout screen.
 This is aimed at making the process as clear and seamless as possible.

 Additionally users are warned if they are about to delete an address from their addresses page, although the same doesn't apply to items in the wishlist or basket as they can easily be re-added.